Park, David, b. 1911 d. 1960

 Active in San Francisco, Calif.

-Collection Summary: Correspondence; artworks; sketchbooks; photographs and slides; list of works and receipts; a master's thesis; and a calendar.
+Collection Summary: Correspondence; artwork; sketchbooks; photographs and slides; list of works and receipts; a master's thesis; and a calendar.

 REEL 849: Lists of works and receipts; master's thesis by Paul Mills, "David Park and the New Figurative Painting," 1962; drawings and sketches; photographs of Park's works.